Everything you need to know...

 - Learn to develop and deliver person-centred care.

-This unique course offers you an exciting opportunity to transform the lives of individuals and communities by becoming a fully qualified mental health nurse.
+This unique course offers you an exciting opportunity to become a fully qualified mental health nurse, transforming the lives of individuals and communities.
 This challenging, stimulating course encourages you to develop your nursing skills in a friendly and supportive environment.
-You’ll graduate as a reflective, competent and employable professional
+You’ll graduate as a reflective, competent and employable professional.

 How you learn